Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D88

 Finished the Python coding challenges section of The Modern Python 3 Bootcamp, **and earned the course completion certificate**.

+### R0D89

+Finished the User Flows and Sitemaps section of the ZTM Web & Mobile Designer course, and binged the bonus sections.